 |Health check||Auto Scaling suspends the health check and does not remove unhealthy ECS instances.|

-By suspending a scaling process, you can control operations for the whole process.
-If you want to control operations for ECS instances, we recommend that you put the ECS instances into the standby or protected state.
-For example, if you want to troubleshoot or restart an instance, you can put the instance into the standby state.
-If you do not want the instance to be released, you can put the instance into the protected state.
-For more information, see Move ECS instance to Standby and Switch to the protected state for an ECS instance.
+Suspended scaling processes help you control a scaling group at the scaling process level.
+If you want to control operations for ECS instances, we recommend that you put the ECS instances into the Standby or Protected state.
+For example, if you want to troubleshoot or restart an instance, you can put the instance into the Standby state.
+If you do not want the instance to be released, you can put the instance into the Protected state.
+For more information, see Put an ECS instance into the Standby state and Put an ECS instance into the Protected state.

 - Log on to the Auto Scaling console.